 It’s hard to overstate the impact that caring family members can have in the lives of individuals dealing with serious mental illnesses.
-Those living with mental health challenges may engage with their families far more than their mental health care providers, and everyday interactions with parents, children, spouses, siblings and other relatives play a pivotal role in helping them pursue recovery.
+Those living with mental health challenges may engage with their families far more than their mental health care providers, and everyday interactions with parents, children, spouses, siblings and other relatives play a pivotal role in helping them pursue stability.
 Below are seven things family caregivers can do to support a loved one in their struggle with mental illness.

 Learning about a loved one’s mental illness is vital to coming alongside that person in a way that’s truly helpful.
 Organizations like the National Alliance on Mental Illness, Mental Health America and the National Institute of Mental Health provide reliable information on mental health conditions, helping family members understand common symptoms, treatments and approaches that can make it easier for their loved one to manage their symptoms and stick to a treatment plan.
 Knowledge about mental illness can also enable family members to better understand how their loved one’s condition impacts their own thoughts, feelings and behavior.